 Lake Tahoe, CA

-If the fireworks are the most important part of 4th of July for you, then you should start your travel plans to Lake Tahoe.
-Lake Tahoe hosts “Lights on the Lake,” which is known as the largest pyrotechnics show in the West.
-It is something you definitely won’t want to miss.
+If fireworks are your favorite part of the Fourth of July, plan a trip to Lake Tahoe.
+The lake hosts “Lights on the Lake,” the largest fireworks show in the western United States.
+It’s a celebration you won’t want to miss.

 Myrtle Beach, SC